s341507/data2410-portfolio2/docs/rapport.md

 # 2. VM2 and VM3: Install zabbix-agent and zabbix-proxy 10%

 ## VM2
-The following script describes the installation of `Zabbix-proxy` on VM2.
+The following code block describes the installation of `Zabbix-proxy` on VM2.

 ```bash
 root@47b33e945b34:/# apt-get install wget